marcos-patroni/Midi2MagicStomp/README.md

 # Midi2MagicStomp
-This project allow send program change Midi information to Yamaha MagicStomp.
+This project allows you send program change Midi information to Yamaha MagicStomp.

 To use this program, you need:
 1) Windows (7, 8, 10 or 11).